Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Defence Strategies for AID systems

 \subsubsection{Anomaly-based IDS}

-Anomaly-based IDS identify deviations from expected data patterns to detect abnormal activities.
-These approaches are generally categorized into model-based and model-free methods.
+Anomaly-based IDS identifies deviations from expected data patterns to detect abnormal activities.
+These approaches are generally categorised into model-based and model-free methods.

 Model-based approaches consider a T1D patient as a dynamic system, where the glucose concentration $g(t)$ is influenced by the insulin injection $i(t)$ and process disturbances $m(t)$ (e.g., meals and other patient activities).
-Intrusions are detected by comparing model prediction with observations.
+Intrusions are detected by comparing model predictions with observations.
 Based on the type of model, these approaches are further split into physiological model-based and data-driven model-based methods.

-\begin{itemize} \item Physiological Model-based: These methods utilize mathematical models to represent T1D patient profiles, often integrating predictors such as Kalman filters for state estimation.
-Early work by Vega-Hernandez et al. \cite{46} leveraged Hovorka’s nonlinear predictive model \cite{104}, while Avila and Martínez \cite{163} used Lehmann and Deutsch model combined with a stochastic process to detect insulin pump issues.
+\textbf{Physiological model-based methods} utilise mathematical models to represent T1D patient profiles, often integrating predictors such as Kalman filters for state estimation.
+Early work by Vega-Hernandez et al. \cite{46} leveraged Hovorka’s nonlinear predictive model \cite{104}, while Avila and Martínez \cite{163} combined the Lehmann and Deutsch model with a stochastic process to detect insulin pump issues.

 Several studies have focused on improving the prediction accuracy of these models.
-Tosun et al. \cite{74} added sequential change detection mechanisms to prompt detection speed and proposed a KL-divergence bias-sensitive filter to improve the detection rate of constant bias injection attacks \cite{162}.
-To distinguish unregistered meals that caused false alerts, they introduced an online meal estimator using $\chi^2$ test with adaptive thresholds \cite{66}, which was later enhanced by including the statistical evaluation of prediction error \cite{79}.
+Tosun et al. \cite{74} added sequential change detection mechanisms to improve detection speed and proposed a KL-divergence bias-sensitive filter to improve the detection rate of constant bias injection attacks \cite{162}.
+To distinguish unregistered meals that caused false alerts, they introduced an online meal estimator using $\chi^2$ test with adaptive thresholds \cite{42}, which was later enhanced by including the statistical evaluation of prediction error \cite{79}.
 A comparison of three nonlinear predictive filters for online drift detection in BG data was presented in \cite{51}.

 The advantages of physiological model-based approaches include the use of expert knowledge, explainability, and a reduced requirement for extensive patient data.
-However, their accuracy is highly dependent on the quality of the underlying model.
+However, their accuracy is highly dependent on the fidelity of the underlying model and patient parameters, which at most can only partially approximate the complex and dynamic physiological processes of the human body.